clux/modul8/docs/api.md

     └──┬shared::validation
        └───shared::defs

-While this usually grows much lot bigger than what is seen here, by putting this in your face, it helps you identify what pieces of code that perhaps should not need to be required at a particular point.
+While this usually grows much lot bigger than what is seen here, by putting this in your face at every change, it helps you identify what pieces of code that perhaps should not need to be required at a particular point.
 In essence, we feel this helps promote more loosely coupled applications.
 We strongly encourage you to use it if possible.
-The API consists of chaining 1-3 methods on `analysis()`:
+The API consists of chaining 1-3 methods on `analysis()`, or using it directly (further below)

     modul8('app.js')
       .domains({app : dir+'/app/client/'})